0x27/GitPass/README.md

 To retrieve passwords, you can "list", "retrieve", "add", "update", and "delete".
 You simply select the account you want to Mismanage, and manage away!
 It even notifies you on initialization if one of your passwords has not been changed in a while, and encourages you to update it!

+It is advisable that you use a private repository for your keystore, however, it is mathematically improbable that, provided you choose good master password, the keystore can be cracked.
+Still, better safe than pwned!

 ## Requirements
 * A computer with Python installed (only tested on GNU/Linux).
 * Half a brain cell